Published 2014-01-12.

 Since Scala 2.10 we have the

-scala.util.Try
+scala.util.Try type,

 described in the Try and try/catch/finally lecture.

-If you find yourself wanting to return an Either
+If you find yourself wanting to return an Either,

-on the left side for the failure case,
+with an Exception on the left side for the failure case,

-you should return a Try
+you should return a Try instead.

-do not require the value on the right to mean success
+However, many uses for Either do not require the value on the right to mean success

 and the value on the left to mean failure.